-The answer, unfortunately, is often no. Most popular brands of marshmallows contain a gelling agent called gelatin which is derived from collagen.
-Anything containing gelatin is definitely not vegan; however, there is hope for those who wish to enjoy marshmallows without breaking their vegan diet and I can help.
-Below I will provide instructions on how to make vegan marshmallows and offer a list of vegan marshmallow brands that I enjoy.
+The answer, unfortunately, is often no. Most popular brands of marshmallows contain a gelling agent called gelatin derived from collagen.
+Anything containing gelatin is definitely not vegan; however, there is hope for those who wish to enjoy marshmallows without breaking their vegan diet, and I can help.
+Below I will provide instructions on making vegan marshmallows and offer a list of vegan marshmallow brands that I enjoy.

 Vegan Marshmallows Recipe

 Unfortunately, most vegan marshmallow recipes struggle to replicate the texture and taste of non-vegan marshmallows.
 Often, they will melt rather than puff up under heat.
 Luckily, there is a solution.